South Korea pension fund chief detained by special prosecutor

 Under South Korean law, a suspect can be held under emergency arrest without a warrant for up to 48 hours.

-(Reporting by Ju-min Park; Additional reporting by Hyunjoo Jin, Yun Hwan Chae and Christine Kim; Writing by Tony Munroe; Editing by Chris Reese, Dan Grebler and Paul Tait)
+(Reporting by Ju-min Park; Additional reporting by Hyunjoo Jin, Yun Hwan Chae and Christine Kim; Writing by Tony Munroe; Editing by Chris Reese, Dan Grebler and Nick Macfie)

 - Reuters